tfoxo/System.Cor3/Source-Console/Pdf2Png/README.md

 ## What works?

 * you can edit the `default.settings` XML file to modify the matrix presets that can be applied by changing the presets selected by the combo-box.
 * First, press ``update page ct/len'' button.
-Then you can hit the update button to generate the images.
+Then you can hit the ``process'' button to generate the images.

 Youre welcome to comment somewhere in the comments of [tfwxo-blog](http://tfwio.wordpress.com/projects) to get me to update this if you would like to kick-start a particular update.